Taiwing/ft_ssl/README.md

 # ft\_ssl

 This program implements functions related to cryptographic security.
-It takes data, it hashes it, passes it through a cypher or an encoding function and returns the result.
+It takes data, it hashes it, passes it through a cipher or an encoding function and returns the result.

 <br />